Drakador/Inventory-Manager/README.md

 # inventory-manager

-Just a fun little intranet computer inventory manager I am making in my freetime to experiment with Spring Framework more.

-I will put something more here later
+An inventory manager specific to computers currently.

+This is more of a self-research experiment with the goal of better understanding Spring Boot Framework and its construction in a small-scale monolithic application based on self-learning and learning via my current workplace.

+No design in here is final.